Leveling the Playing Field.

 Brooke has over a decade of experience working with government officials, advocates, and entrepreneurs to understand regulatory barriers to business and enact reforms to cut red tape holding innovators back.
 She previously served as Associate Director of Activism at the Institute for Justice and Assistant Director at the IJ Clinic on Entrepreneurship.
 Brooke received her B.A in International Studies from the University of Chicago.

-Richard is a venture and regulatory associate with Trust Ventures.
-He is a former venture associate with the Innovation Fund at the University of Chicago, where he conducted diligence reviews of big data and energy startups.
+Richard acts as head of deal review and diligence at Trust.
+He has spent the past seven years working with early-stage companies involved in areas of complex regulatory risk ranging from the energy sector to eldercare services.
+Prior to his time at Trust, Richard was a venture associate with the Innovation Fund at the University of Chicago and worked as a communications contractor with Tusk Strategies.
 He holds a B.A. and J.D. from the University of Chicago and previously clerked for Judge Christopher S. Sontchi of the U.S. Bankruptcy Court for the District of Delaware.

 Ben is a venture associate with Trust Ventures.
 Previously he held roles as senior associate in the special situation investment group at Vida Capital and analyst in the investment banking division at Stephens Inc. Ben received his BBA in Finance from Boise State University, where he was a linebacker and captain of the football team.